nirantak/infra-automation/README.md

 # To set up pre-commit hooks, required for contributing code, run:
 pre-commit install --install-hooks --overwrite

+# On macOS, if you need to use the `-k` flag with ansible-playbook, run:
+brew install nirantak/tap/sshpass
 ```

 Update the following files to your liking: